dimitry-ishenko-embedded/sdcc/doc/README.txt

 * Alan Baldwin      <baldwin AT shop-pdp.kent.edu>
    Initial version of ASXXXX and  ASLINK.
 * John Hartman      <jhartman AT compuserve.com>
-   Porting ASXXX and ASLINK for 8051.
+   Porting ASXXXX and ASLINK for 8051.
 * Dmitry S. Obukhov <dso AT usa.net>
    malloc and serial I/O routines.
 * Pascal Felber